cjratcliff/ml-compiled/docs/calculus.rst

 Hessian matrix
 ====================
-Let :math:`f:\mathbb{R^n} \rightarrow \mathbb{R}` be a function mapping vectors onto real numbers.
+Let :math:`f:\mathbb{R}^n \rightarrow \mathbb{R}` be a function mapping vectors onto real numbers.
 Then the Hessian is defined as the matrix of second order partial derivatives:

 .. math::